-This is a report from our friend in the Philippines and are associated with the Etniko Bandido Infoshop and Food not Bombs- Baliuag.
+This is a report from our friend in the Philippines and is associated with the Etniko Bandido Infoshop and Food not Bombs- Baliuag.

-This post highlights an action in the on-going struggle to protect nature and to stop the development of an new international airport.
+This post highlights action in the ongoing struggle to protect nature and to stop the development of a new international airport.
 This airport not only threatens the land, the species, the environment, it also threatens the livelihood of the families and farmers who live on the proposed site.

 Here is their report, first hand.